Skip to content

 αẞ : R1 ← 1

-In all above three ways, there will be no case when both control inputs α and ẞ are high, and micro-operation is required to perform.
+In all three ways, there will be no case when both control inputs α and ẞ are high, and micro-operation is required to perform.
 When α=ẞ=1, then there will be no change in register R₁.

 Computer System Architecture engineering subjects Computer System Architecture